Anything worth doing is worth doing poorly . . . until you can learn to do it well.” ~Zig Ziglar

 The thing about being a creative person–the thing about being human–is that the beginnings of all of our successes begin in a mess.
 We don’t begin walking with elegant or confident gaits.
 We fall and we scuff our hands and knees.

-The same is true for each and ever creative venture that we embark on.
+The same is true for each and every creative venture that we embark upon.

 All of this is okay.
 All of this is part of the process.

 We have to learn in all things that before we are able to play “Moonlight Sonata” with our eyes closed, that we must first begin playing “Chopsticks” with sharp concentration.